By John DiConsiglio

 After graduating GW, Benison stayed in Washington where he has enjoyed a distinguished career in government.
 In his FAA position as assistant administrator in the Office of Civil Rights, he is responsible for assuring implementation of civil rights, equal opportunity and diversity precepts for over 47,000 employees and recipients of federal assistance.
 He advises federal agencies such as the Office of Personnel Management and the Departments of Labor and Justice.
 And in 2015, after transforming the Department of Housing and Urban Development’s equal employment opportunity program, he briefed President Obama as part of a White House advisory group.

 A nervous Benison spent a sleepless night before the briefing—and even cut himself shaving that morning.
-“But I calmed down and briefed the president without my voice shaking.
+“But I calmed down and spoke to the president without my voice shaking.
 It was the coolest thing in the world,” he recalled.
 Walking home from the briefing, Benison immediately called his mom.
 “You’ll never believe what I just did,” he told her.

 Throughout his career in government, Benison has frequently been guided by a phrase used in disability employment settings: Give me the right to be fired.
 “Don’t determine that because I have a vision disability that I can’t do something,” he said.
 “Give me the tools and give me a chance.
 If I’m not successful, so be it.
 But it’s unfair to make the determination that I’ll fail without giving me the opportunity to try.”